dylanpieper/ShinySurveyJS/readme.md

 setup_database()
 ```

 Consider commenting out this line.
 Run only if you want to update the tokens after adding a new (1) survey, (2) dynamic field configuration in `dynamic_fields_config.yml`, or (3) unique value for `group_col` in a dynamic fields table.
-Keeping this line will slow down the app initialization. **These processes will be automated.**
+Keeping this line will slow down the app initialization. **These processes will be automated in a future version of the template.**

 2. Run the app: